mikeg2/Eventbrite-Category-Browser/src/README.md

 Since categories change so rarely, it would make sense to store the categories in a local database and sync the database with the eventbrite catagory API periodically using a Cron job.
 However, I wanted to limit the project to pure Django and Cron jobs have to be configered externally.

-I chose not to cache event search results because the number of possible requests (category combinations * pagination = ~8,000 * ?) is too large and the results change often.
+I chose not to cache event search results because the number of possible requests (category combinations * pagination * possible-time-ranges = ~8,000 * ~100 * infinity) is too large and the results change often.

 ## Compatibility
 Some CSS3 rules were used for styling, but the pages should still work with most browsers.